ASA-Philippines-Foundation/.github/profile/README.md

 # Development Guidelines

-Welcome to [Your Organization/Project Name]!
+Welcome to ASA Philippines!
 This document outlines the best practices and guidelines for development, including Git branch strategy, commit messages, and other important considerations.

 ## Git Branch Strategy